 In order to use the WiFi driver, your configuration must also include the SPI module.
-See Section 5.7, SPI Driver for details.
+See Section 5.10, SPI Driver for details.

-As the overview in Section 5.2.2 indicates, the WiFi driver requires the application to initialize board-specific portions of the WiFi driver and provide the WiFi driver with the WiFi \config structure.
-A SPI\config structure is also required by the WiFi driver.
+As the overview in Section 5.2.2 indicates, the WiFi driver requires the application to initialize board-specific portions of the WiFi driver and provide the WiFi driver with the WiFi config structure.
+A SPI_config structure is also required by the WiFi driver.

-The <board>.c files contain a <board>\initWiFi() function that must be called to initialize the board-specific WiFi peripheral settings.
-This function also calls WiFi\init() and SPI\init() to initialize the WiFi driver and its resources.
+The <board>.c files contain a <board>initWiFi() function that must be called to initialize the board-specific WiFi peripheral settings.
+This function also calls WiFi_init() and SPI_init() to initialize the WiFi driver and its resources.

-5.14.2.2 WiFi\config Structure
+5.17.2.2 WiFi_config Structure

-board>.c file also declares the WiFi\config structure.
+The <box> c file also declares the WiFi_config structure.
 This structure must be provided to the WiFi driver.
-It must be initialized before the WiFi\init() function is called and cannot be changed afterwards.
+It must be initialized before the WiFi init() function is called and cannot be changed afterwards.

-For details about the individual fields of this structure, see the Doxygen help by opening <tirtos\install>\docs\doxygen\html\index.html.
-(The CDOC help available from within CCS provides information about configuring the driver, but no information about the APIs.)
+For details about the individual fields of this structure, see the Doxygen help by opening <tirtos_install>\docs\doxygen\html\index.html.
+(The CDOC help provides information about configuring the driver, but no information about the APIs.)

-Note that the SPI\config structure must also be present and initialized before the WiFi driver may be used.
-See Section 5.7, SPI Driver for details.
+Note that the SPI_config structure must also be present and initialized before the WiFi driver may be used.
+See Section 5.10, SPI Driver for details.